ADVERTISEMENT

 roland-digital-piano-piano-partner-app

-Manufacturers' own-brand apps make controlling a piano much more convenient - given you can connect to a smartphone or tablet.
-In this class, this feature is mostly available with the more expensive instruments.
+Manufacturers' own-brand apps make controlling a piano much more convenient, provided you can connect to a smartphone or tablet.
+This feature is mostly available with more expensive instruments in this class.
 (Image Source: Roland)

 With their Privia and Arius home piano series, Casio and Yamaha in particular are targeting the price range up to $1,000.
 However, Kawai, Korg, and Roland also offer models that fit into the budget.